SubbyDK/KickerPlus/README.md

 Will announce if it went through or failed.

 ### Instruction
-To open the interface for settings use:
+To open the interface for settings use:</br>
 /kp or /kickerplus

 ### Supported classes